eikehmueller/ma32070/generalinformation/Setup.md

 * a modern code **editor** such as [VSCode](https://code.visualstudio.com/)
 * the MA32070 [**finite element library**](https://github.com/eikehmueller/finiteelements)

-At the beginning of the course, you need to work through the two steps below to get set up.
-Once you have done this, review the section on how to choose a suitable directory layout for the course material.
+At the beginning of the course, please work through the two steps below to get set up.
+Once you have done this, review the section on the directory layout for the course material.

 ## Notable
 The default setup is to use the **Notable** environment, which every student on this course has access to.
 This provides a suitable Python installation with all required packages.
 You can access Notable through the link on moodle.
 You should choose the "Standard Python 3 with VS-Code editor" notebook, which allows you to edit files with the built-in VScode editor.